 Cream the margarine and caster sugar until light and fluffy.

 Beat in the eggs and 1 tsp salted caramel essence and mix in the flour, bicarbonate of soda, salt and spice.
-If the mixture if very stiff, add a splash of milk.

 Mix in the apples and their juices.